I am sure there are things that can’t be cured by a good bath but I can’t think of one.

 They don’t call it “heat exhaustion” for nothing: enduring intense heat can be tiring.
 Your circulatory system has to do a lot of work to cope with high temperatures.
 You sweat a lot, and you can actually burn some calories.

-This is a “thermal workout,” and it can be a nice way of wearing yourself out — but it’s better to do it earlier enough in the day that your nervous system can calm down before bed time.
+This is a “thermal workout,” and it can be a nice way of wearing yourself out — but it’s better to do it earlier enough in the day that your nervous system can calm down before bed time (probably a couple hours leeway at least).
 Also, make sure that it’s not actually dehydration that’s making you feel whipped afterwards: drink extra water before and after.

 If you alternate between a hot bath and a cool shower or pool, things get even more exhausting — and even a bit dangerous, so please be careful and don’t overdo it, especially if you’re not fit or have any kind of heart trouble.